Why Use Ghostwriting Services?

 I’ve ghostwritten more than 100 books, and edited even more.
 I have a keen ability to get inside an author’s head.
 A reader’s too.

 Why is that important?
-Because the goal of writing is to get an idea, or a story, into your reader’s mind.
-That’s easier than it sounds.
+Because the goal of writing is to get your idea into your reader’s mind.
+That’s harder than it sounds.

 You see, writing is organized thinking.
 And a professional ghostwriter helps you organize and communicate your thoughts so that your readers understand you JUST as you intended them to.